 Janice Thomas ’05 said “Hung Liu painted many Buddhist images.
 Part of the Buddhist tradition of honoring the dead is remembering their good deeds and performing good deeds that bring them merit.
 Hung Liu used the fortune cookie, a California creation, so powerfully in her work.
 We hope this bake sale brings good fortune to all who participate.
 Buying a cookie is doing a good deed to support women’s education and preserve this university that so many of us treasure.”

-Tara Singh ’07, a former alumna trustee and plaintiff in a lawsuit designed to compel Mills College to provide alumnae trustees critically important financial information ahead of a proposed merger with Northeastern University, added “Mills College and its 169-year legacy of educating women faces a critical juncture.
+Tara Singh ’07, a former alumna trustee, added “Mills College and its 169-year legacy of educating women faces a critical juncture.
 It needs the advocacy and support of those who understand that women deserve a place to learn and thrive that is designed especially for them.
 The attempted shuttering of Mills, a majority minority institution with one third of the student population representative of the Latinx community, should be sounding the alarm for our political representatives and community organizations who believe that diversity, inclusion and women leaders are valuable to our society.”

 Hung Liu joined the Mills College faculty in 1990 and served as tenured professor of art until her recent passing.
 She was one of the first Chinese artists to find success in the United States and “valorized everyday immigrants in monumental portraits.”
 She passed right before her first major exhibition of her works (including 200,000 fortune cookies) at the De Young museum in San Francisco and another major exhibition at the National Portrait Gallery in Washington, D.C.